Normas para publicación

 Consequently:

-Thesis submissions are not accepted.
+Thesis or dissertation papers are not accepted.

 Article Content for RICIT:

-Title of the work (Spanish and English)
+-Title of the Work (Spanish and English)

-Abstract: 200 words maximum
+-Summary and Abstract: 200 words maximum

-RICIT seeks articles that contribute to the analysis of tourism as a discipline and its contribution to economic development.
-The following are accepted:
+RICIT seeks articles that analyze, theorize, and conceptualize tourism and its contribution to community development.

-Case Studies: in-depth analyses of specific cases that offer valuable insights into practices or phenomena in tourism.
+Case studies: in-depth analyses of specific cases that offer valuable insights into practices or phenomena in tourism.

-Frequency and Deadlines
+Frequency and Submission Deadlines